fjruizruano/In_Silico_SeqCap_10xG/README.md

-# Assembly germline-restricted chromosome from 10xG barcode libraries
+# In silico sequence capture to assembly germline-restricted chromosomes sequences from 10xGenomics Chromium libraries

 This protocol was applied for the manuscript by Pei et al. (2021) "Occasional paternal inheritance of the germline-restricted chromosome in songbirds", accepted in PNAS.